awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/attach_iam_role.md

 weight: 10
 ---

-Attach the IAM role for your Workspace
----

-In order to work with ECS from our workstation, we will need the appropriate permissions for our developer workstation instance.
+In order to work with ECS from our new Cloud9 IDE environment, we will need the appropriate permissions.

-* Find your Cloud9 EC2 instance from [here] (https://console.aws.amazon.com/ec2/v2/home?#Instances)
+* Find your Cloud9 EC2 instance [here] (https://console.aws.amazon.com/ec2/v2/home?#Instances)

-* Select the instance, then choose Actions / Instance Settings / Attach/Replace IAM Role
+* Select the instance, then choose Actions -> Instance Settings -> Attach/Replace IAM Role
 * Choose **EcsSpotWorkshop-Cloud9InstanceProfile** from the *IAM Role* drop down, and select *Apply*

 ![Attach IAM Role](/images/ecs-spot-capacity-providers/c9_1.png)